ThinkDataEd/curriculum/docs/unit2/lab2b.md

 * <span style="color:midnightblue;">**Make a ```dotPlot``` of your *predominant* color's scores.
 Make sure to include the ```nint``` option.**</span>

-* Visually (Don't worry about being super-precise):
+* Visually (don't worry about being super-precise):

     – <span style="color:midnightblue;">**Cut the distribution into quarters so the *number of data points* is equal for each piece.
     (Each piece should contain 25% of the data.)**</span>